Eri9898/osTicket-Installation/README.md

 2. Connect to the VM via Remote Desktop and within the VM enable IIS.
 Go to the control panel, then click Programs, control Panel>programs>Programs & Features> Windows Features On/Off, then scroll down and check the IIS box.
 Make sure the last 2 boxes are checked.
 </p>
 <br />
 3. Next you must enable CGI and common HTTP Features.
 On the same windows feaures list scroll to world wide services>App Development> CGI and check the box.
 Scroll further down the list, check  and expand HTTP Features.
-Make sure all the boxes within HHTP features are turned on.
+Make sure all the boxes within HTTP features are turned on.
 *IIS needs CGI and HTTP features for dynamic content such as a ticketing system.
 </p>
 <br />